rangeman1/GDR-4/README.md

 File Ruch_robota.png shows movement of robot through 20 positions visualazed in 4D space.
-File Wmath.exe is the 6D to 4D converter developed based on macro
+File Wmath.exe is the 6D to 4D converter developed based on macro.
-.